chiunhau/llm4genealogy/README.md

 #  LLM for Genealogy
 This repo contains the source code used for synthesizing data and evaluating the performance of LLMs in genealogy tasks.
-The main document is currently in draft and can be found in this [Google Doc](https://docs.google.com/document/d/1uVTOFBiDz5dR0NrcqFQ8W5WUeOngx9gfOiQLO80SKZw/edit?usp=sharing).
+The main document is currently in draft and can be found in `report.pdf`.

 ## Project Overview